trudova/trudova.github.io/README.md

 17) Add the bootstrap
 18) Add css

-In thi application I used:
+In this application I used dependency such as :